AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-04-15-Resazurin-Metabolic-Assays-Protocol-for-Individual-Stress-Testing.md

 ## Measurements at 42°C

 1. After the T3 measurement is taken in the ambient condition, we will now conduct the measurements at 42°C.
-2. Empty the resazurin from each cup into a hazardous waste collection container and rinse with seawater briefly to remove most resazurin residue.
-Keep the oyster in their cup!
-3. Change the incubator to 42°C.
+2. Change the incubator to 42°C.
-4. Now fill each cup with the pre heated 42°C resazurin solution.
-5. Immediately take a sample for the T0 measurement of the high temperature phase using the same protocol as described above for taking measurements.
-Survival does not need to be assessed at this time point.
+3. Each hour, repeat the measurements as before for another three hours (T4, T5, and T6)
-6. Select the "resazurin-fluorescence" protocol.
+4. For each measurement, select the "resazurin-fluorescence" protocol.
-7. Collect and export readings as directed in the plate software.
+5. Collect and export readings as directed in the plate software for fluorescence.
-8. Save the file as: `YYYYMMDD_42C_T0_fl.xlsx`.
+6. Save the file as: `YYYYMMDD_42C_T0_fl.xlsx`.
 For example, `20250128_42C_T0_fl.xlsx`.
-9. Now, repeat measurements under absorbance.
+7. Now, repeat measurements under absorbance.
 Select the "resazurin-absorbance" protocol.
-10. Collect and export readings as directed in the plate software.
+8. Collect and export readings as directed in the plate software.
-11. Save the file as: `YYYYMMDD_42C_T0_ab.xlsx`.
+9. Save the file as: `YYYYMMDD_42C_T0_ab.xlsx`.
 For example, `20250128_42C_T0_ab.xlsx`.
-12. After collecting a sample from each cup, move the cups back into the incubator now at 42°C in random order to randomize position in the incubator.
+10. After collecting a sample from each cup, move the cups back into the incubator at 42°C in random order to randomize position in the incubator.
-13. Record the time that samples were taken and added back into the incubator.
+11. Record the time that samples were taken and added back into the incubator.
+At each hour, take temperature readings using a digital temperature probe in n=3-4 cups and record in the notebook.
-14. Save the data to a flash drive and add to GitHub at the [location here under the Data directory](https://github.com/RobertsLab/oyster-resazurin).
+12. Save the data to a flash drive and add to GitHub at the [location here under the Data directory](https://github.com/RobertsLab/oyster-resazurin).
-15. Record the time of the measurement.
+13. Record the time of the measurement.
 Rinse the 96 well plate thoroughly.
-16. Repeat at 1, 2, and 3 hours of incubation at 42°C.
+14. Repeat at T4, T5, and T6 hours of incubation at 42°C.

+## Final survival measurements

+1. At the end of the incubation, following the T6 measurement, empty the resazurin from each cup into a waste collection container.
+2. Look at each oyster to see if the shell is open.
+If the shell is open and does not close when you probe the shell, the oyster is dead.
+3. Record whether each oyster is dead or alive in the notebook and record the oyster ID with each survival assessment.

 ## Clean up

-After the final T3 measurement and survival assessment at 42°C, the trial is completed.
-Follow these steps for clean up.

-- Empty the resazurin from each cup into a hazardous waste collection container.
 - Place oysters in a large tripour or cup and then put them in the compost.
 - Rinse all cups, pipettes, and plates thoroughly.
 - Save all data to the zip drive and upload to GitHub or send to Ariana.